LOS ALAMITOS, Calif., 20 September 2021

 The TCHPC Award recognizes up to three individuals who have made outstanding, influential, and potentially long-lasting contributions in the field of high-performance computing within five years of receiving their PhD degree as of January 1 of the year of the award.

-Awardees will be presented a plaque and will be recognized by IEEE Computer Society’s TCHPC and its member Technical Committees websites, newsletters, and archives.
+Awardees will be presented a plaque and will be recognized by IEEE Computer Society’s TCHPC and SC21 websites, newsletters, and archives.
+They will receive complimentary technical program registration, hotel accommodation at SC21 as well as complimentary IEEE/IEEE CS membership for one year.

 For more details, visit the official IEEE-CS TCHPC page at http://tc.computer.org/tchpc/home-page/page-of-awards/.